dark-tulip/golden-selenide/README.md

-# Golden Selenide, my best test practice patterns
+# Golden selenide.
+My best practices in testing.

 in progress...